Gendün Rinchen: Biography

 For ten years he was the abbot of Tango Monastery where he wrote many commentaries on Buddhist philosophy, sutra and tantra.

 In 1990 he was enthroned as the 69th Je Khenpo of Bhutan and subsequently travelled throughout the country giving religious teachings.
 At the age of 61 he resigned from the post of Je Khenpo and retired to a life of prayer and meditation at Jangchub Ding in Yangchenphug.

+Death

 In 1997, on the ninth day of the third month according to the Bhutanese calendar, he died sitting in a straight meditation posture.
 It is reported that his body remained sitting thus for more than a week or eleven days during which time his body remained flexible and showed no signs of decay.

 His physical remains are now preserved in a gold and silver reliquary stupa in the Shabdrung Chapel of Tashichö Dzong, Thimphu.

 Works

 The Collected Works of Gendün Rinchen published in 6 volumes, include: